-While preparing for their roles in the new movie, Phoebe and co-star Matthew Goode turned their hand to pottery throwing by getting in a little practice at world famous Wedgwood Factory, at Barlaston, Stoke.
+While preparing for their roles in the new movie, Phoebe and co-star Matthew Goode turned their hand to pottery throwing by getting in a little practice at world famous Wedgwood Factory, at Barlaston, Stoke-on-Trent.

 Now a world class visitor attraction, The World of Wedgwood celebrates the very best of British craftsmanship and features shopping, food, visitor tours and art and craft workshops.
 It is also home to the V&A Wedgwood Collection, exploring 260 years of ground-breaking design and production with over 3,500 objects on display, and revealing more about Josiah Wedgwood’s lasting influence on industry and society (www.worldofwedgwood.com).